mylesotoole/DebloatFireTV/README.md

 ### How it works:

 - This script utilizes Homebrew and Android Platform Tools for macOS.
-- Dependecies will automatically be checked for.
+  - These dependecies will automatically be checked for.
 If they are not present, this script can install them.
 - ADB debugging needs to be turned on your Amazon TV via developer settings.
 - Connects to your Fire TV via the ADB feature in Android Platform Tools.
 - Commands are sent to your Fire TV to disable Amazon bloatware and optimize performance.